 Nigel's Potatoes

 Peel your onions and thinly slice.
 Melt the knob of butter in a skillet.
 Add the onions.
 Sprinkle with some salt and black pepper and a pinch of sugar.
 Cook, stirring frequently until just softened.
 It is okay if they start to caramelize a bit.
 Those are the tasty bits.

 No need to peel your potatoes, but wash them really well and dry them.
 Cut them into thin slices, about 1/4 inch thick.
-Start layering the potatoes in the buttered baking dish with the potatoes, lightly seasoning each layer of potatoes.
+Start layering the potatoes in the buttered baking dish with the onions, lightly seasoning each layer of potatoes.
 I like to end with some onions just on top.
 Pour the stock over all.
 Cover tightly with foil.

+Nigel's Potatoes